ahmadreza-log/ahmadreza-log/README.md

 <!--START_SECTION:dev-jokes-->

-> Question: Why don't keyboards sleep?
+> Question: How many developers does it take to screw in a lightbulb?
 >
-> Answer: Because they have two shifts.
+> Answer: None.
+It’s a hardware problem.

 > — ahmadreza-log